 Mirfak is the brightest star in the constellation Perseus the Hero.
 This star and its constellation lie high in the east-northeast on December evenings, as seen from the Northern Hemisphere.
 It makes a great companion to the sky’s most celebrated eclipsing binary star, which is called Algol, sometimes called the Ghoul Star or Demon Star.
 Mirfak and Algol are about 10 degrees, or a fist-width, apart in Perseus.
 As you watch the variable star Algol dip and then regain brightness, compare it to the more constant Mirfak.
 You’ll soon see why Algol perplexed the early stargazers, and why Mirfak seemed steadfast in comparison.

-The name Mirfak is derived from Arabic, meaning the “Elbow of the Pleiades.”
-In fact, the constellation Perseus lies due north of the Pleiades star cluster.
-In other words, you can find Mirfak and Perseus in between the Pleiades cluster and Polaris, the North Star.
+The name Mirfak comes from Arabic and means the Elbow of the Pleiades.
+Mirfak is also another name for Alpha Persei.
+In fact, the constellation Perseus lies due north of the Pleiades star cluster, also called the Seven Sisters.
+In other words, you can find Mirfak and Perseus between the Pleiades cluster and Polaris, the North Star.

 On a dark night, you might discern a faint array of stars clustering around Mirfak, a bejeweled realm of the heavens that glitters all the more in binoculars.
 This assemblage of stars is known as the Alpha Persei Moving Group (Melotte 20), of which Mirfak is the most prominent member.
-Although some feel that this stellar grouping is too dispersed to be called a star cluster, these stars nonetheless move in the same general direction through space, and were born from the same cloud of gas and dust some 30 to 50 million years ago.
+Although some feel that this stellar grouping is too dispersed to be called a star cluster, these stars nonetheless move in the same general direction through space and were born from the same cloud of gas and dust some 30 to 50 million years ago.